GWU-CFD/FlashKit/docs/source/index.rst

 is an inteded task such as a pre- or post-processing action and catagories are collections of related operations.
 In this way the command line interface can provide a very 'natural language' interface to the user.

-A this time, the inteded scope of the *FlashKit* library looks like the following, where the clouds indicate functions that are under development but are not yet complete.
+A this time, the inteded scope of the *FlashKit* library looks like the following, where the clouds indicate functions that are under development but are not yet complete and comment bubbles are under consideration.

 .. image:: /_static/Commands.png
     :alt: FlashKit Commands